SIE 525: Overview

 This course reviews the current status of information systems law in regard to rights of privacy, freedom of information, confidentiality, work product protection, copyright, security, legal liability, and a range of additional legal and information policy topics.
 We will investigate the legal difficulties that technological innovations are causing in all of these areas.
 We will focus particularly on these issues in regard to their impact on the use of digital data work products and databases.
 Legal options for dealing with the conflicts caused by technological change and likely adaptations of the law over time in response to societal changes will be explored.

-- Live Office Hours with the Instructor: Attend the online office hours as described below or make arrangements to meet with the instructor just before or after class or otherwise in his office as appropriate.
+- Live Office Hours with the Instructor: Attend the online office hours as discussed below or make arrangements to meet with the instructor just before or after class either in the physical classroom or in the Zoom session as appropriate.
+Separate appointments are also possible.

-- Assignments: Assignments and their due dates and times are posted on the syllabus.
+- Assignments: Assignments with their due dates and times are posted on the course web site under Lectures and Assignments and under Selected Law Course Videos.
 Online students should do the module assignments at any time of your choosing before the indicated deadlines.
-Please feel free to complete them well in advance since they relate primarily to the readings rather than to the recorded class lectures.
+Please feel free to complete them well in advance since they often relate primarily to the readings rather than to the recorded class lectures.

-- Live Office Hours with the Instructor (Video Chat on Zoom): View the most recent class videos (the lectures and in-class student discussions) prior to any live virtual session you attend.
-Live sessions are available though the persistent Zoom link in the left menu on Blackboard.
-While NOT mandatory, students often find the live sessions very productive for asking questions and discussing points not raised in the lectures.
-If joining by video (preferred), you should activate your camera so we can see you.
-Please wear earbuds or headphones to prevent others from receiving audio feedback.
+- Live Office Hours with the Instructor (Video Sessions on Zoom): View the most recent class videos (the lectures and in-class student discussions) prior to any live virtual session you attend.
+Live office hour sessions are made available though the same persistent Zoom link used for the synchronous sessions in the course.
+The link may be accessed through the course homepage on Brightspace.
+Students often find the office hours very productive for asking questions and discussing points not raised in the lectures.
+If joining by video (preferred), please activate your camera so we can all see each other.
 Students that regularly attend the office hours tend to learn more and perform better than those that don’t.

 B. Course Materials

 - Required readings include several books, chapters of books and articles.
+This semester the assignments also include a sequence of online videos for paralegals that may be either viewed or read.
 The reading assignments are much heavier than experienced normally in computing or engineering courses so you should begin them early and pace yourself to ensure their completion.
-If links to readings under Lectures and Assignments happen to be dead, check for archived copies of the open access articles through the Course Material Backups (see the front page of Blackboard for the password), the Booklist, or the Selected Web Readings and Videos.
+If links to readings under Lectures and Assignments happen to be dead, check for archived copies of the open access articles through the Course Material Backups, the Booklist, or the Selected Web Readings.
+If a password is needed for some links confronted in this course, you will typically find the password on the top page for the course in Brightspace.
 Most of the required readings are available openly on the web through open access licenses.
 Many are also often available by ordering them from online sources if you prefer published paper copies.

 - Course lectures will NOT correspond exactly with the readings.
 Keep up with the assignments regardless of the current topic being covered in the lectures.
 Additional reading materials may be made available and linked from the web syllabus over time.
 Location tracking and geographic data conflict examples are often used in this course to illustrate principles.